-- A. College and Career Readiness Performance Index (CCRPI) scores are above the average-posted on DCA's will post a document on its-website-displaying the average CCRPI scores schools need to exceed to receive points in this subsection.
+- A. College and Career Readiness Performance Index (CCRPI) scores are above the average-posted on DCA's will post a document on its website displaying the average CCRPI scores schools need to exceed to receive points in this subsection.
 Only scores posted since the 2018 CCRPI update qualify under this section. - Schools that have with three years of published CCRPI scores must use a 3-year average. - Schools that with only have two years of published CCRPI scores may use a 2-year average.
-Schools that with only have one year of published CCRPI scores may use 1-year data. - Schools serving grades that span multiple Grade Clusters as defined by Georgia Department of Education (Elementary, Middle, and High School) must have a CCRPI score greater than the lowest score of the multiple clusters. - B. School receives 2018 or more recent "Beating the Odds" designation - C. For individual schools, the average annual improvement between 2015 and 2019 for the following metrics is above the state average.
+Schools that with only have one year of published CCRPI scores may use 1-year data. - Schools serving grades that span multiple Grade Clusters as defined by Georgia Department of Education (Elementary, Middle, and High School) must have a CCRPI score greater than the lowest score of the multiple clusters. - B. School receives 2018 or more recent "Beating the Odds" designation - C. School meets both of the following: - Average year-over-year change in CCRPI score between 2015 and 2019 is positive (excluding changes between 2017 and 2018, due to CCRPI methodology adjustment). - Average CCRPI score over the same time period is in the top 75% of all statewide average scores for the grade cluster.